mmazz/IBM-gem5-tutorial/README.md

+The tests/Makefile is for the m5threads/tests

-The Makefile is for the m5threads/tests
+The Makefile is for compiling the daxpy binary